nabird27/nabird27.github.io/index.md

 _Writing Samples_
 <a href="./html/film.html" target="_blank">Film Analysis: 12 Angry Men</a>
 <a href="./html/reflections.html" target="_blank">Personal Reflections from Lessons in Leadership</a>
+<a href="./html/lbj.html" target="_blank">LBJ and Nixon: Compare Judicial Confirmation Process</a>
+<a href="./html/ihl.html" target="_blank">International Humanitarian Law and Securing Right to Life</a>
 <a href="./html/reform.html" target="_blank">Comprehensive Reform Strategy to Reduce Police Use of Force</a>

+_Coursework_
+Women in Leadership
+Technology, Ethics, Policy and Law
+Ethics in Algorithmic Decision Making
+Remote Sensing for Environmental Health
+Human Rights Law in Culture and Practice
+Politics and Law of International Human Rights
+The Supreme Court and American Political Development

 _Extracurricular_
 __Delta Kappa Delta Sorority__, Nu Chapter, Associate, 10/2025 - present